B+Tree Locking Algorithm

 unlock(current)

-Critically, we do what is more commonly known as hand-over-hand locking, which ensures that we always have at least one point of contact in the database.
+Critically, we do what is more commonly known as hand-over-hand locking or lock crabbing, which ensures that we always have at least one point of contact in the database.
 If we flipped the lock of the child node and the unlock of the current node, there will be a split second where the child could move out from underneath us, making our locking algorithm unsafe.
 Thus, we always ensure that we are holding at least one lock until we finish.

 The Complex Case